b2ihealthcare/snow-owl/docs/setup/install/tarzip.md

 The latest stable version of Snow Owl can be found on the [Snow Owl Releases](https://github.com/b2ihealthcare/snow-owl/releases) page.

 {% hint style="info" %}
-Snow Owl requires Java 8 or later.
+Snow Owl requires Java 11 or newer version.
 Use the official Oracle distribution or an open-source distribution such as OpenJDK.
 {% endhint %}

 ## Download and install the `zip` package